Shireen444/Prediction-of-Credit-Card-Fraud/README.md

 * #### Transaction Distribution by class.

-    **A** The percentage of fradulent transactions (0.172%) very less, thus we have an highly imbalanced dataset.
+    **A.**  The percentage of fradulent transactions (0.172%) very less, thus we have an highly imbalanced dataset.

     ![Data Chart 1](Reports/Bar_Chart.png)

 * #### Amount per transaction by class.

-    **B** Amount of transactions between legit & fraud differs by a huge margin.
+    **B.**  Amount of transactions between legit & fraud differs by a huge margin.

     ![Data Chart 1](Reports/Histogram.png)

 * #### Time of transaction vs amount by class

-    **C** The fraud transactions seems to have amount not more than 2500.
+    **C.**  The fraud transactions seems to have amount not more than 2500.

     ![Data Chart 2](Reports/Scatter_Plot_1.png)